-My eleventh collection of short works, written from November 2020, is scheduled to be released on December 1, 2021.
+My eleventh collection of short works, written from November 2020 to March 2021.

 None But I Will Like These